elliotwils0n/web-project/README.md

 For simplicity, in this project, master key is saved in application.properties file.

 ## Requirements
-* Docker & Docker Compose or postgres database
+* Docker & Docker Compose or Postgres database
 * Maven
 * Angular, ng

 ## Startup instructions

-* Start postgres in docker, run command in backend-app/docker-compose
+* Start Postgres in Docker, run command in backend-app/docker-compose

    ```sudo docker-compose up```